 But they would be wrong

 I’m here to report that intensive lifestyle change is doable, sensible, and essential for good health.
-Cardiologist Dr. Dean Ornish is a pioneer of intensive lifestyle change.
+Physician and researcher Dr. Dean Ornish is a pioneer of intensive lifestyle change.
 I had the opportunity to hear him speak at the Harvard Medical School Lifestyle Medicine Conference in July.
 (You can listen to his TED talks here.)
 Dr. Ornish and his team started researching this program decades ago, and they have consistently found positive results.

 Research-based intensive lifestyle change